scribe-org/Scribe-iOS/README.md

 - Adding undo button functionality for iPads and iPhones [(see issue)]()

+- Discussing and implementing long press functionality for the `Conjugate` feature [(see issue)]()

+  - This would allow users to do certain actions like selecting just participles or the full conjugation with helper verbs

 - Allowing certain features to be changed in the system settings and/or in the Scribe app [(see issue)]()

 ## Appearance